Medically reviewed by Drugs.com. Last updated on Jul 27, 2023.

 If the bowel becomes strangulated, people typically develop severe abdominal pain, which can be either crampy or constant.
 The abdomen is distended and tender when touched even lightly.
 People with a strangulated bowel usually also develop signs of systemic (body-wide) illness, such as fever, fast heart rate and low blood pressure.

 Your doctor will examine you, paying special attention to your abdomen.
 He or she also will examine your rectum.
 If you are a woman, your doctor will do a pelvic exam.
-To find further evidence for the diagnosis, your doctor will order blood tests and X-rays of your chest and abdomen.
+To find further evidence for the diagnosis, your doctor will likely order blood tests and an abdominal CT scan.
 In some people with suspected intestinal obstruction or strangulation, the diagnosis can be confirmed only at the time of abdominal surgery.

 Abdominal adhesions are permanent unless the patient has a surgical procedure called adhesion lysis.
 During this operation a surgeon uses instruments to clip the fibers that have formed into adhesions and to remove as much of this scar tissue as possible.